Schools with Electrical Estimating Programs: How to Choose

 Students interested in electrical estimating can enroll in certificate, associate degree and bachelor's degree programs in construction or electrical systems cost estimating, electrical technology, electrical engineering or construction management.
 Such programs are available at both 2- and 4-year colleges.

-Individuals who have previously worked in electrical estimating or construction will benefit from short certificate programs designed to lend specialization and academic credibility to prior work experience.
-Students can either select a certificate program in cost estimating that focuses more generally on construction management, or one that specifically concentrates on electrical estimating.
+- Students can either select a certificate program in cost estimating that focuses more generally on construction management, or one that specifically concentrates on electrical estimating.

-Many of these programs are available as distance education options.
-Currently employed students, specifically those enrolling in continuing education programs to enhance their professional credentials, may prefer the flexibility of online course scheduling.
+- Currently employed students, specifically those enrolling in continuing education programs to enhance their professional credentials, may prefer the flexibility of online course scheduling.

 Electrical Estimating Program Overviews